MODERN FOREIGN LANGUAGES

 ‘ A different language is a different vision of life.’

-At Atwood, at Key Stage 2, our children learn Spanish.
+At Atwood, at Key Stage 2, we made the decision for our Modern Foreign Language to be Spanish as it is one of the most spoken languages in the world.
 We believe that learning a foreign language is a liberation from insularity and provides an opening to other cultures.
 Our teaching of Spanish, as our chosen modern foreign language, offers pupils the opportunity to:

 - Develop an enthusiasm and enjoyment about language